ACCESSIBILITY INFORMATION & FACILITIES

 Please note it is not Parkilfe’s responsibility to assist your navigation across site.

-All pre-approved access attendees will receive a wristband for general attendance.
-If approved beforehand, you will also be issued with a Viewing Platform wristband and PA lanyard at the Access Reception which will allow a PA or one friend to accompany you to the viewing platform.
+If approved beforehand, you will be issued with a Viewing Platform wristband and PA lanyard at the Access Reception which will allow a PA or one friend to accompany you to the viewing platform.
 This lanyard can be transferred between people should you have several people within your group.

 All general wristbands will be provided upon entering the festival in exchange for your ticket.
 Viewing Platform wristbands and PA Lanyards will be provided at the Access Reception by the Access Manager.